Rigalin/blacklist/README.md

 ### Plugins
 1. Fork the repository.
-2. Create a `yml` file named after the author using the format below.
+2. Create a `yml` file named after the plugin using the format below.
 3. Commit your files
 4. Submit a pull request, bitches love pull requests!